DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 	* Default value: `null`

 * `$params->prefix`
-	* Description: Cache file prefix.
+	* Description: Cache prefix.
 Useful if you want to cache some custom data that is not related to any documents.
 	* Valid values:
 		* `string`
 		* `'*'` — means any prefix